Ask Not What Your Country Can Do for You

-There are many memorable aspects to JFK’s Presidency, including the Bay of Pigs invasion, the Cuban Missile crisis, Kennedy’s challenge to land a man on the moon, Martin Luther King’s famous “I Have a Dream” speech during the Civil Rights March on Washington, and of course the famous words from JFK’s inaugural address: “Ask not what your country can do for you; ask what you can do for your country.”
+There are many memorable aspects to JFK’s Presidency, including the Bay of Pigs invasion, the Cuban Missile crisis, Kennedy’s challenge to land a man on the moon, Martin Luther King’s civil rights march on Washington, and of course the famous words from JFK’s inaugural address: “Ask not what your country can do for you; ask what you can do for your country.”

 After recalling these famous words while I was waiting for the mass to start, I must admit that I was a bit startled to later in the mass hear one of the prayer requests during the Prayer of the Faithful.
 (For those of you not familiar with a Catholic mass, about halfway through the mass, a series of prayer intentions are offered that essentially address the needs of the Church, the salvation of the world, and those burdened by difficulties.)

 The special prayer request read to all in attendance that day was, “To pray for an increase in government programs to help those in need.”

 Before I share my thoughts on this intention, let me be clear that this post is not meant to be political in any way.
 Whether you support an increase in government programs or not, I hope you find that intention to be as alarming as I did.